qinyi2000/RaceGame/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.1.

+## Source
+This project was based on a project from [this website](https://www.codershood.info/2018/03/02/building-2d-racing-game-using-angular/)

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.